A Right to Education for All: Delivering a Quality Education for Every Child from Birth to Adulthood

 Representation and shared experience matter, and the lack of racial and ethnic diversity in our teaching and school administrator workforce is holding too many students back.
 Research shows that all students benefit from being taught by teachers of color, with especially pronounced benefits for students of color, including improved academic performance and higher graduation and college attendance rates.
 For example, for low-income Black boys, having just one Black teacher between third through fifth grades can reduce their chances of dropping out by 39 percent.
 Despite these positive benefits, the teacher workforce remains overwhelmingly white.
 In Massachusetts, while 40% of students are students of color, only 10% of educators identify as a person of color.
 The gap is more pronounced in districts with high percentages of students of color.

 Declining enrollment in small rural districts, while it is largely happening in central and western Massachusetts, should concern us all.
 Towns are strapped to pay for the education of a smaller group of children, who lack access to opportunities larger districts can offer.
 The Student Opportunity Act created a commission to do a deep dive on these challenges, and yet Governor Baker again kicked the can down the road, neglecting to even make his appointments to the commission until months after its work was supposed to have been completed.
-The solutions are not simple, and everything should be on the table — from sparsity aid to address the increased fixed costs of rural districts, to incentives for inter-district collaboration and regionalization, to reforms to the school transportation market, to increasing access to virtual education — and I will work with stakeholders in our rural districts to address this problem head-on.
+The solutions are not simple, and everything should be on the table — from sparsity aid to address the increased fixed costs of rural districts, to incentives for inter-district collaboration and regionalization, to reforms to the school transportation market, to increasing access to virtual education — and state government should work with stakeholders in our rural districts to address this problem head-on.

 We have work to do to become a state that taps all our population’s talent and provides a 21st century education to all students, no matter their zip code.

-As Governor, I will take action to close the opportunity and achievement gaps in our state, dramatically increase the availability of behavioral health services, increase racial and ethnic diversity in our teaching and school administrator workforce and dismantle the school-to-prison pipeline:
+Our next governor must take action to close the opportunity and achievement gaps in our state, dramatically increase the availability of behavioral health services, increase racial and ethnic diversity in our teaching and school administrator workforce and dismantle the school-to-prison pipeline:

 Fully implement the Student Opportunity Act (SOA) — and veto any annual budget that does not phase it in on schedule.
 The SOA, which I fought to pass alongside a diverse coalition of students, parents, educators, data experts, business leaders, and policymakers from across the state, provides for $1.5 billion in new state K-12 funding annually to ensure all students have the resources they need for a quality education, especially in our poorest, most underfunded communities — but only if it’s fully implemented.
 The current administration continues to delay implementing these landmark reforms, with budget proposals that put low-income families at the back of the line and consistently ignore the funding increases required by the new law.
-Full implementation of the SOA will be one of my top priorities as Governor.
+Full implementation of the SOA should be one of the top priorities for the Governor.

 Direct state K-12 education officials to work in partnership with districts to identify, celebrate and implement best practices using SOA funding.
 Our schools face significant challenges, and they shouldn’t have to do that work alone or be asked to reinvent the wheel.
 School leaders across the Commonwealth are currently implementing innovative and effective practices — and yet the state infrastructure to help schools evaluate what is and is not working, share successes, and support implementation of best practices is woefully insufficient.
 For school districts in need of more support, the state should also offer resources and support before the districts reach the point of needing state intervention — moving us away from the current system that makes schools suffer increasingly worse outcomes before they get the support that they and their students need.

 Support schools to expand behavioral health services.
 Children are significantly more likely to access behavioral health services if they are provided at school, and yet too many schools do not have the resources and capacity to offer them.
 While the SOA will ensure schools have more funding to hire behavioral health staff, many will need help with effective implementation.
-As Governor, I’ll establish an Inter-Agency Council on School-Based Behavioral Health, pulling in resources and expertise from across state agencies, school districts, and our state university system, among others, to coordinate state services, identify mechanisms for expanding funding streams (such as streamlining billing through MassHealth and private insurance for some services and redirecting those funds back to school systems to pay for behavioral health staff), support workforce development, and provide schools with the guidance and technical assistance to expand these services.
+Our next Governor should establish an Inter-Agency Council on School-Based Behavioral Health, pulling in resources and expertise from across state agencies, school districts, and our state university system, among others, to coordinate state services, identify mechanisms for expanding funding streams (such as streamlining billing through MassHealth and private insurance for some services and redirecting those funds back to school systems to pay for behavioral health staff), support workforce development, and provide schools with the guidance and technical assistance to expand these services.

 Massachusetts has historically touted one of the most highly educated workforces in the nation, with benefits for many families and our economy.
 But this is a competitive advantage that takes stewardship to maintain.